nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingMessage.CopyTo(byte[] destination)` copies payload from the message to the destination array.

 `NetworkingMessage.Destroy()` destroys the message.
-Should be called only when the message obtained using `NetworkingSockets.ReceiveMessagesOnListenSocket()` function.
+Should be called only when the messages are obtained from sockets.

 ### Classes
 #### NetworkingSockets
 Contains a managed pointer to the sockets.

-`NetworkingSockets.CreateListenSocket(ref Address address)` creates a socket and returns a socket ID that listens for incoming connections which initiated by `NetworkingSockets.Connect()` function.
+`NetworkingSockets.CreateListenSocket(ref Address address, Configuration[] configurations)` creates a socket with optional configurations and returns a socket ID that listens for incoming connections which initiated by `NetworkingSockets.Connect()` function.

-`NetworkingSockets.Connect(ref Address address)` initiates a connection to a foreign host.
+`NetworkingSockets.Connect(ref Address address, Configuration[] configurations)` initiates a connection to a foreign host with optional configurations.
 Returns a local connection ID.

 `NetworkingSockets.AcceptConnection(Connection connection)` accepts an incoming connection that has received on a listen socket.
 When a connection attempt is received (perhaps after a few basic handshake packets have been exchanged to prevent trivial spoofing), a connection interface object is created in the `ConnectionState.Connecting` state and a `StatusCallback()` is called.
 Returns a result described in the `Result` enumeration.